Golden openings: Behind the scenes with Vegas' pregame show

 Greco's dream has come true in an unlikely way with an unlikely team in the midst of one of the most unlikely runs in sports history.

 As the vice president of entertainment and production for the Vegas Golden Knights, Greco builds the stories for the start of each home game, which have gone viral during the expansion team's improbable run to the Stanley Cup Final.
-The walls of his office are filled with storyboards of different openings and pictures of various costumes and props he would like to see incorporated into a show that has grown grander and grander with each round.
+The walls of his office are filled with storyboards of different openings and pictures of various costumes and props he would like to see incorporated into a show that has grown more grand with each round.

 "We had two stories planned before each round, one for each possible opponent," Greco said.
 "So for the conference finals we knew if we played Winnipeg we were going to cut a jet in half on the ice.
 If we played Nashville, we were going to bring out a live tiger onto the ice and maybe do something with cutting his fake saber-tooth teeth off.
 Could we have done it?
 Who knows?
 But we had the discussions."